On Dynamic Distributed Computing: Applications

 \subsection{NOW-Agree}

-In this subsection, we show how it is possible to leverage on the protocols NOW and OVER to implement an efficient solution to the problem of Byzantine agreement \cite{lamport1982byzantine}.
-In a network composed only of honest nodes, the agreement problem can be easily solved by having one of the node in the network (\emph{e.g.}, the one with the smallest identifier) sending its input to all the other nodes.
-In context of an active adversary controlling a fraction of the nodes in the network and assuming that each node has a global knowledge of the network, the algorithm proposed by King and Saya \cite{King2010} can solve this problem with a communication cost of $O(n\sqrt n)$.
-In our adaptation of this algorithm, we suppose that the algorithms NOW and OVER have been run and that one cluster (such as $C_0$ or the cluster that has initiated the Byzantine agreement protocol) proceeds as follow: \begin{itemize} \item The nodes of this first cluster run a Byzantine agreement protocol at the level of the cluster. \item This cluster broadcasts the result of the Byzantine agreement to the rest of the nodes of the network by calling the Now-Broadcast-Local described in the previous subsection. \end{itemize}
+We now show how to leverage our clustering technique (i.e., overlay of clusters) to implement an efficient solution to the Byzantine Agreement (BA) problem \cite{Lamport1982}.
+In a network composed only of honest nodes, agreement can be easily solved by having one of the nodes in the network (e.g., the one with the smallest identifier) send its input to all the other nodes.
+In the presence of an adversary controlling a fraction of the nodes and assuming that each node has a global knowledge of the network, the algorithm proposed by King and Say~ \cite{King2010} solves the BA problem with a communication cost of $\tilde O(n\sqrt n)$.
+In our setting, assuming NOW and OVER, a cluster initiates a BA algorithm as follow: \begin{itemize} \item The nodes of this cluster run a BA algorithm among themselves. \item These nodes then broadcast the result of the BA to the rest of the nodes of the network by calling the NOW-Broadcast algorithm described in the previous subsection. \end{itemize}